-Global Africa Region Americas Region Asia Region European Region MedWet

-Continue to urge those CPs which have yet to designate their STRP National Focal Point to do so.
-Facilitate the involvement of National Focal Points.
-Provide support for the involvement of STRP National Focal Points, including management of the STRP e-mail listserve.
-Note: The full impact of maintaining the National Focal Point Network on staff resources has yet to be established.
-Provide support to the STRP in the evaluation of its modus operandi and in preparing recommendations for SC26.
+Global Africa Region Americas Region Asia Region European Region MedWet Continue to urge those CPs which have yet to designate their STRP National Focal Point to do so.
+Provide support for the involvement of STRP National Focal Points, including Facilitate the involvement of National Focal Points. management of the STRP e-mail listserve.
+Prepare draft STRP work plan, and make it available to CPs with the call for nominations for members of the STRP for the next triennium, and to COP8 for consideration of STRP priority tasks for 2003-2005.
+Finalize proposals to COP8 concerning changes to the modus operandi of the STRP.